-Following a series of problems with the turbine-driven auxiliary feedwater pumps (which were considered operable at the time), the South Texas Project operations manager directed that they be tested on February 1, 1993.
-The pumps failed, placing the unit in a 72-hour limiting condition for operation.
-Operators manually shut down the reactor on February 4 as the clock was running out.
-The NRC issued a Confirmatory Action Letter the following day listing items that had to be completed prior to restart.
-The NRC revised the restart list in May and October 1993 to include 16 items.
+Following a series of problems with the Unit 1 turbine-driven auxiliary feedwater pumps (which were considered operable at the time), the South Texas Project operations manager directed that they be tested on February 1, 1993.
+The pumps failed, placing Unit 1 in a 72-hour limiting condition for operation.
+On February 3, operators manually tripped Unit 2 in anticipation of an automatic trip due to low water level in the steam generators.
+The Unit 2 turbine-driven auxiliary feedwater pump received an automatic start signal, but immediately tripped on overspeed.
+The NRC issued a Confirmatory Action Letter on February 5 listing items that had to be completed prior to restart.
+The NRC revised the restart list in May and October to include 16 items.

 In April 1993, the NRC invoked its Manual Chapter 0350 process, and in May, the agency fined Houston Light & Power, the parent company of STP Nuclear Operating Company, \$325,000 for violations related to the auxiliary feedwater pump and emergency diesel generator problems.
 The NRC added South Texas Project to its Watch List in June, and NRC senior managers presented their concerns about the plant to the company's board of directors in August.
 Houston Light & Power submitted its restart plan to the NRC that same month.
-On February 15, 1994, the NRC authorized the restart of Unit 1.
+On May 17, 1994, the NRC authorized the restart of Unit 2.